wikimedia/mediawiki-services-parsoid/README.md

 [![Coverage Status](https://img.shields.io/coveralls/wikimedia/parsoid.svg)](https://coveralls.io/r/wikimedia/parsoid?branch=master)

 A combined Mediawiki and html parser in JavaScript running on node.js.
-Please see (https://www.mediawiki.org/wiki/Future/Parser_development) for an overview of the current implementation, and instructions on running the tests.
+Please see (https://www.mediawiki.org/wiki/Parsoid) for an overview of the project.

 You might need to set the NODE_PATH environment variable: